kimwalisch/primecount/doc/Partial-Sieve-Function.md

 In the formula above pp corresponds to the product of the first a primes: pp = 2 * 3 * ... * prime[a]
 and [φ(n)](https://en.wikipedia.org/wiki/Euler%27s_totient_function) is Euler's totient function.
-When it is not possible to compute phi(x, a) in O(1) using the formula from the first paragraph this formula can be used to reduce the phi(x, a) computation size to about half on average.
-If (x%pp > pp/2) then this formula allows computing phi(pp - 1 - x%pp, a) instead of phi(x, a) where pp - 1 - x%pp is smaller than x.
-I tested this formula in primecount, however it did not provide any speedup.
-The main issue with this formula is that it involves the product of the first a primes which grows rather quickly and hence this formula can only be used for small values of a.
+When it is not possible to compute phi(x, a) in O(1) using the formula from the first paragraph this formula can be used to avoid computing phi(x, a) where x may be large, and instead compute phi(pp - 1 - x%pp, a) where pp - 1 - x%pp may be orders of magnitude smaller than x.
+I have tested this formula in primecount, however it did not provide a general speedup.
+The main issue with this formula is that it is limited to small values of a because it involves the product of the first a primes which grows rather quickly.
 In computer programs that use 64-bit integers this formula can be used for a ≤ 16.
 This formula is described in more detail in R.P.
 Leopold's paper [[7]](#References).

 ### Stop recursion at c instead of 1